RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-content

 Take care to give accurate and complete details about legislation (Acts) and legal cases.
-The *Legal Material* section of the [Australian Government Style Manual](https://www.stylemanual.gov.au/referencing-and-attribution/legal-material) provides more detail and examples regarding the use of legal materials.
+The *Legal Material* section of the <a href="https://www.stylemanual.gov.au/referencing-and-attribution/legal-material" target="_blank">Australian Government Style Manual</a> (opens in a new tab) provides more detail and examples regarding the use of legal materials.

 #### Legislation (Act)